mariubog/oauth-client-sample/README.md

 It is basic spring boot application that can be started with `mvn clean package spring-boot:run`

-Instructions how to run RESTful service  protected by OAuth 2 required for this client to interact are posted here
+Instructions how to run RESTful service  protected by OAuth 2 required for this client to interact with are posted here.

 https://github.com/royclarkson/spring-rest-service-oauth.